jamessouth/paint-demo/art.md

 ![Demo 3](https://raw.githubusercontent.com/jamessouth/paint-demo/master/images/demo3.jpg)<figcaption>Demo 3.
 The blue cloud, its outline, and the exclamation point are masked, the red/yellow/white explosion is drawn, and the background is a CSS conic gradient.</figcaption>

 We can use Houdini to carve any shape out of a div with the [`mask-image`](https://developer.mozilla.org/en-US/docs/Web/CSS/mask-image) property.
 Any element we do this to will still occupy a rectangle in the CSS box model of course, but within its box we can achieve any look we want.
 For this third demo, I went a little crazy:  I re-created the [POP! explosion](https://www.imageduplicator.com/sat/sat_big_image.php?image_name=images/works/3794_01.jpg) lithograph that American artist [Roy Lichtenstein](https://lichtensteinfoundation.org/biography/) made for the cover of the April 25, 1966, issue of *Newsweek*.
-This one only works in Chrome because the polyfill does not seem to like multiple `paint` values in a single stylesheet.
+This one only works in Chrome because the polyfill does not seem to like multiple `paint` values in a single style sheet, but you can use multiple style sheets with one `paint` invocation each to work around this issue.
 Demo 3 is [live here](https://jamessouth.github.io/paint-demo/demo3.html).
 ```html
   <!--index3.html -->
   <body class="shape">